Group Retirement Savings Plan (Perco)

 The Collective Retirement Savings Plan (Perco) is a company savings product.
 New Retirement Savings Plans (RSPs) have been available since 1er October 2019, and your Perco can be transformed into a collective company PER.
 Since 1er October 2020, Perco can no longer be implemented in companies.
 If you already have a Perco, you can still make payments or transfer your savings to a new Perco.

-All companies can offer a Perco: titleContent to their employees, even if they have not PEE.
+All companies can offer a Perco to their employees, even if they do not have a PEE.

-If your company offers a Perco: titleContent, it is open to all employees.
+If your company offers a Perco, it is open to all employees.
 However, a seniority condition may be required (maximum 3 months).

 The rules of the plan may provide for the automatic enrollment of employees.
 In this case, you must be informed of your membership, under the conditions laid down in the regulation.
 You then have 15 days to make it known that you refuse to adhere to the plan.

-At the time of retirement or early retirement, if you have already made payments on a Perco: titleContent, you may continue to do so until you have requested the release of your rights.
+On retirement or early retirement, if you have already made payments on a Perco, you can continue to do so until you have applied to unlock your rights.

-If you resign or are fired, you can continue to make payments on your Perco: titleContent if there are no jobs with your new employer.
+If you resign or are laid off, you can continue to make payments on your Perco if there are no payments with your new employer.
 But you will no longer be able to benefit from the abundances from your former employer.
 In addition, you will be charged a maximum fee for managing these payments.

 FYI

-in companies with less than 250 employees, the Civil partnership or partner of the head of company with the status of employee may also benefit from the Perco: titleContent.
+In companies with less than 250 employees, the Civil partnership or partner of the head of company with the status of employee can also benefit from Perco.

 When you are hired, the employer must give you a payroll savings booklet indicating the arrangements put in place in the company.

-If the company has implemented a Perco: titleContent, it must provide you with a regulation informing you of the existence of the plan and its content.
+If the company has a Perco in place, it must provide you with a policy that tells you about the plan and its content.

 At least once a year, the company must give you a status report.
-This statement should indicate your choice of allocation of savings Perco: titleContent and an estimate of its value as at 31 December of the previous year.
+This statement should indicate your choice of allocation of Perco savings and the estimate of its value as of December 31 of the previous year.
 It must also show the payments and withdrawals made during the previous period.

 When you leave the company, you must receive a summary statement of all money and securities saved or transferred.
 If you wish to continue to benefit from the plan, you will have to pay a custody account keeping.
 The company may also decide to bear these costs.
 The summary statement given to you when you leave should specify whether the expenses are covered by the company or by deduction from your assets.